hamedhomaee/DesignPatternCSharp/Creational Design Patterns/FactoryDesignPattern/README.md

 <h3><strong>Example</strong></h3>

 <p>A website, in which users can register and choose their subscription type.</p>
-<p>According to the type the user choose, the corresponding user object would be created at runtime.</p>
+<p>According to the type the user chooses, the corresponding user object would be created at runtime.</p>

 <br />